 A modern form of opera or operetta that originated in America.
 A musical also takes place on a set, and there is singing and acting.
 A significant difference is the vocal technique: opera singers are trained to sing without amplification, so without a microphone.
 Furthermore. the element of spectacle is also important.

 A play set to music.
 The opera’s actors are singers who sing rather than pronounce their lines.
 Because opera contains many different elements (music, theatre, image, language), we call it a complex art form.
 It originated around 1600 in Italy and was undisputedly the leading music genre until the beginning of the twentieth century.

 Opera buffa (Italian for happy, comic opera)

-Italian opera from the eighteenth and nineteenth centuries that emerged from the Commedia dell’Arte (theatre).
+Italian opera from the eighteenth and nineteenth century that emerged from the Commedia dell’Arte (theatre).
 Initially, the opera buffa was a short, comical intermezzo performed in the intermission of an opera seria at the beginning of the eighteenth century.
 Based on these first initiatives, the opera buffa developed into an independent opera genre.
-Every day, stereotypical characters were often used for the opera buffa, who commented on political and social situations in the form of satire.
+Everyday-like, stereotypical characters were often used for the opera buffa, who commented on political and social situations in the form of satire.
 The most famous opera buffa is probably Rossini’s The Barber of Seville.

 Opera seria (Italian for serious opera)

 Italian opera genre that developed at the end of the seventeenth century from various style elements into a theatre genre with a sublime character.
 The subjects for this type of opera are drawn from mythology, historical sources and the classical heroic dramas of Greek Antiquity and are mainly about high-ranking characters.